EddieDhakal/Python-REST-API-with-Feature-tests/README.md

 #Ticketing System Backend

 ##Intro
 A simple demonstration of a REST API in Python with Feature tests.

-*Please Note: This is a demonstration of a REST API rather than an issue tracking system.
+Please Note: This is just a simple demonstration of a REST API rather than an issue tracking system.

 #Sample Requests and Responses

 ###Create ticket request
 ```
 {
     "type": "Bug"